 In order to avoid blurring the lines between peer reviewer and consultant, undergraduate consultants may not work with students from classes in which they are currently enrolled.
 Having an open exchange about writing concerns or anxieties with a classmate can be uncomfortable.
 Undergraduate consultants may, of course, work with classmates from one class on papers for another class that they do not share.
-If you notice that a student from a class that you are also enrolled in has scheduled a UWC appointment with you to work on a paper from the class you are both enrolled in (or if this becomes apparent after the consultation begins), contact the front desk to get the student moved to another consultant.
+If you notice that a student from a class that you are enrolled in has scheduled a UWC appointment with you to work on a paper from that class (or if this becomes apparent after the consultation begins), contact the front desk to get the student moved to another consultant.
 The front desk will also contact the student to explain this policy.